dukt/analytics-docs/en/installation.md

 # Installation

-To install the plugin, follow these instructions.
+This plugin can be installed either through the Plugin Store or through Composer.

+## Plugin Store

+1. Go to **Craft → Plugin Store** and search for **Analytics**, then click Install.
+2. Then navigate to **Settings → Analytics** and follow the instructions to connect to Google Analytics.

+## Composer

 1. Open your terminal and go to your Craft project:

         cd /path/to/project

-2. Then tell Composer to load the plugin:
+2. Install the plugin via Composer:

         composer require dukt/analytics

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Analytics.

-4. Go to Settings → Plugins → Analytics and follow the instructions to connect to Google Analytics.
+4. Go to **Settings → Analytics** and follow the instructions to connect to Google Analytics.